33 Pages Posted: 7 Dec 2016

 Date Written: December 6, 2016

-However, a relatively recent evolution, in relation to Convention of Brussels I about conflicts of jurisdiction in Europe, have reactivated the program of Rabel, although within a different, international setting.
+However, the Convention of Brussels I represents a relatively recent evolution regarding conflicts of jurisdiction in Europe and has reinvigorated Rabel’s program, although within a different, international setting.

-The paper explores in a first, historical part, the significance and the articulations of the original program formulated by Rabel.
+The paper first explores the historical significance and articulations of Rabel’s original program.

-The second part focuses the comparison used for trans-national/autonomous characterization of terms of Convention of Brussels I by the European Court of Justice.
-Based on significant decisions within a 40 years period, the analysis uncovers the reasons, the features and the limits of such powerful interpretative instrument.
+The second part focuses on a comparison used in trans-national/autonomous characterization of Convention of Brussels I by the European Court of Justice.
+Based on significant decisions within a 40-year period, this analysis uncovers the reasons, features, and limits of such a powerful interpretative instrument.

-Eventually, this instrument might be used outside of international settings, for example in interpreting more recent EU Regulations (such as Brusels1, Brussels 2, Brussels 3 or Rome I, Rome 2 and Rome3)
+Eventually, this instrument might be used outside of international settings, for example in interpreting more recent EU Regulations (such as Brussels I, Brussels II, and Brussels III or Rome I, Rome II, and Rome III).

 Keywords: Ernst Rabel, Conflicts of Characterization, International Private Law, Conflict of Laws, Conflict of Jurisdiction, Autonomous Characterization, Comparison, Convention of Brussels I, European Court of Justice, Comparison as a Method of Interpretation